WwkChina/gnome-openmeteo/README.md

-# Open-Meteo
+# Open-Meteo GNOME

-Open-Meteo is a GNOME Shell extension for displaying current weather conditions and short-term forecasts for a user-selected location.
+Open-Meteo GNOME is an **unofficial, community-maintained** GNOME Shell extension for displaying current weather conditions and short-term forecasts for a user-selected location.

 The extension is highly configurable and operates independently of GNOME Weather.
-Weather data is retrieved from the Open-Meteo API, including multi-day forecasts with 1-hour intervals.
+Weather data is retrieved from the [Open-Meteo](https://open-meteo.com/) API, including multi-day forecasts with 1-hour intervals.

-This project is provided as-is.
+This project is not affiliated with or endorsed by Open-Meteo.

 ---